Gran Canaria Guide

 Another one of Gran Canaria’s biggest draws is its impressive coastline, boasting around 80 incredible sandy beaches; perfect for spending the day lazing around in the warm sunshine.
 The popular southern resorts of Playa del Ingles and Puerto Rico have bustling beaches with lots going on.
 Whereas the quieter resorts of Puerto de Mogán and San Agustin are geared more towards families wanting to relax with the little ones.

 The Canary Islands are famous for their volcanic landscapes, and Gran Canaria is no exception to the rule.
 If you can tear yourself away from your sun lounger, you can explore a variety of different terrains across the island, from the famous sand dunes of Maspalomas to the mountainous scenery surrounding the impressive Roque Nublo.
 And then, of course, there’s the sea itself.
-Diving and snorkeling are popular activities for those who want to get a taste of life beyond the island.
+Diving and snorkelling are popular activities for those who want to get a taste of life beyond the island.

 History and culture